GuillaumeMougeot/DogFaceNet/README.md

 This code is an implementation of a deep learning method for dog identification.
 It relies on the triplet loss defined in FaceNet paper and on novel deep learning techniques as ResNet networks.

 Dog faces pictures were retrieved from the web and aligned using three handmade labels.
 We used VIA tool to label the images.
+The dataset will be soon available.

+This code contains also a automatic face alignement tool and several implementation of a GANs (Generative Adverserial Networks) onto the dataset.

-### Run this code
+### Run the recognition algorithm

 To run the code you will need:
 * python >= 3.6.4